-For the Council's financial statements a judgement has to be made as to whether the Council was acting as an agent or principal.
+For the Councils financial statements a judgement has to be made as to whether the Council was acting as an agent or principal.

-- Where the Council acts as an agent it has no control of the grant scheme and is effectively working on behalf of Government, therefore the amount of income and expenditure relating to these grants does not show in the Council's accounts.
+- Where the Council acts as an agent it has no control of the grant scheme and is effectively working on behalf of Government, therefore the amount of income and expenditure relating to these grant does not show in the Council's accounts.
 The Revenues and Benefits team paid out circa 8,000 grants during 2020/21 totalling £41.5m under the agent arrangement. - Where the Council acted as a principal, and therefore had an element of discretion over the awarding of the grant, the Council's Economic and Development Team administered these.
-During 2020/21, they processed 2,402 grants totalling £4.9m; this is shown as income and expenditure within Economic Development and is reported within the Chief Executive Directorate row within the Comprehensive Income and Expenditure Statement (CIES.)
+During 2020/21, they processed 2,402 grants totalling £4.9m; this is shows as income and expenditure within Economic Development and is reported within the Chief Executive Directorate row within the Comprehensive Income and Expenditure Statement) CIES.

 Although the global economy has been significantly turbulent due to the Covid19 Pandemic, the Council's commercial property portfolio has continued to attract fresh interest throughout the period with the Elwick Road development nearly fully occupied and new tenants identified for Carlton Road industrial site.

-The Council's strategic investment portfolio recovered strongly in 2020/21 making capital gains of £2.3m.
+The Council's strategic investment portfolio recovered strongly in 2020/21 making capital gains of 2.3m following capital losses of £3.9m at the start of the pandemic.
+These are long-term investments and are expected to recover all the lost ground as the global economy recovers from the pandemic but are currently priced around cost due to pre Covid19 gains.